Exam, Care, and Vaccination Recommendations

 14 weeks old; Here's what we recommend:

-By 14 weeks old, your puppy will be well on it's way into "pre teen" development and it's immune system will be mature.
+By 14 weeks old, your puppy will be well on it's way into "pre teen" development and it's immune system will be matured.

-It's time for a repeat exam, the final round of puppy shots, and to make sure your pup is started on heartworm prevention and flea control.
+It's time for a repeat exam, the final round of puppy shots, Rabies vaccination, and to make sure your pup is started on heartworm prevention and flea control.

 Blood work to rule out juvenile diabetes, low blood sugar, and to make sure the kidneys and liver are normal.
 These inexpensive tests not only allow us to pick up these problems early in life, they'll increase anesthetic safety when you return in a few weeks for spaying and neutering